 People in the UK who are planning to transfer money online before setting up home overseas have been urged to avoid getting lofty expectations.

-According to WorldNet Recruitment and Training, many would-be expatriates end up with "delusions of grandeur" when they are intending to relocate to another country, reports BBC News.
+According to WorldNet Recruitment and Training, many would-be expatriates end up with "delusions of grandeur".
+When they intending to relocate to another country, reports BBC News.

 However, WorldNet Recruitment and Training said this is often not how a move to this type of country actually turns out to be.

-Sonia Middleditch, managing director of the organisation, commented: "People have chosen to go to their new countries, so there is an element of 'This is what I was hoping for, this is what I was expecting'.
+Sonia Middleditch, managing director of the organisation, commented: "People have chosen to go to their new countries.
+So there an element of 'This what I was hoping for, this what I was expecting'.

 "But after the early excitement, they settle in and start to see what is missing."

-Ms Middleditch added that when many expats arrive at their new home, they can end up feeling both bewildered and euphoric at the same time.
+Ms Middleditch added that when many expats arrive at their new home.
+They end up feeling both bewildered and euphoric at the same time.

 This comes after Kimberley Millhouse, senior move manager at Crown Relocations.
 Urged people who are moving abroad to make sure their finances are in order before they go.
 As well as to take out any insurance policies they may need.